lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_ControlStr_if.md

 Here, if the remainder after division by two is equal to 0, the test case is true, and "even" is printed.
 Otherwise, if the test case is false, "odd" is printed.
 With `a` equal to 43, the remainder was 1, and therefore "odd" was printed.
 Try a few values of `a` for yourself to see how this works.

-Let's work with the `nutrients` data to demonstrate when this could be helpful.
+Let's work with the `nutrients` data (from `Experiment_nutrients.csv`) to demonstrate when this could be helpful.
 As a reminder, here is the data frame:

 ```r